Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_custom_model_for_anomaly_detection/build_a_custom_model_for_anomaly_detection.md

 ```
 ---

-## Create and Register the Anomaly Detection Model
+## Create the Anomaly Detection Model

 In this section, you will define a custom anomaly detection model, register it with Snowflake's Model Registry, and prepare it for use.
 Snowflake's Model Registry enables you to manage and deploy machine learning models seamlessly, ensuring efficient integration with your data workflows.